PercyODI/Stage2.PieAuction/README.md

 ![Backend ERD](/Instruction.Images/ERD.jpg?raw=true)

 You will start to see mentors adding issues to **your** repo.
-These issues are feature requests and bugs that need to be implemented in your code.
+These issues are feature requests and bugs that need to be implemented or fixed in your code.
 If something is unclear in the issue, please comment in it so that the poster can clarify.

+> #### Triage
+> It is important to be able to look through all the things you need to do and pick out the important things.
+Look through the issues, decide what is most important or most pressing and do that one.
+>
+> On a real repo, there may be a ton of issues for the repo.
+Contributors need to be able to look through the issues, complete the ones that are most important, and get to the other issues as time and resources allow!

 When you decide on an issue to work on, follow these steps: